 When President Lincoln was asked how he would approach postwar reunification he said, “I’m going to use the same system as the Mississippi riverboat captains.
 They look out as far as they can see, which typically is just the first bend in the river, and they navigate to that point.
 When they get to that point, more of the river opens up and they can navigate to the next point…That’s the only way I can see managing such a massive change: navigating from point to point.” – Harvard Management Update, July 2001

-That is the essence of ALA, navigate from one action to the next, always keeping THERE in mind.
+The essence of ALA is navigate from one action to the next, but always keep THERE in mind.

 When Actions Aren't Working

 Sometimes as you work toward your clearly defined THERE, you get off-track, even confused as to what you are doing.
-You may feel overwhelmed, like you are in a maze and can’t get out.
-That can happen when the actions are complex or just tiring.
+Sometimes you feel overwhelmed, like you are in a maze and can’t get out.
+That happens when the actions are complex or just tiring.
 Your focus turns from THERE to the task or details that you are currently working on.
-If you aren't careful, you will no longer see beyond the current tasks and forget the reason you are doing them – THERE, your end result.
+If you aren't careful, you do not see beyond the current tasks and forget the reason you are doing them – THERE, your end result.

-When that happens, you may need to assess yourself using HALT.
-That is a good acronym used in most 12 step programs which is appropriate for your work also.
-When you are working, be careful of the times that you are too...
+When that happens, assess yourself using HALT.
+That is a good acronym and is part of most 12 step programs, Even so, it is appropriate for your work also.
+When you work, be careful of the times that you are too...

 - H – hungry